0xPolygon/polygon-docs/docs/pos/operate-node/validator/staking-faq.md

 Staking through Binance is not yet supported.
 There will be an announcement if and when Binance starts supporting it.

-### Do I need to deposit Matic to the Polygon Mainnet network for staking?
+### Do I need to deposit Matic to the Polygon mainnet network for staking?
 No. All your funds need to be on the Main Ethereum Network.